Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/lab1.md

 In this lab, you will complete the following tasks:

-+ Task 1: knowhow on sensitivity labels
++ Task 1: know how on sensitivity labels
 + Task 2: overview and activity explorer
 + Task 3: Classification on sensitive data